 The bottom line

-If you’re currently feeding Friskies, switching to Cat Chow is a step up.
-But the most impactful change is upgrading past both — a B-grade cat food like Wellness (B/80), Blue Buffalo (B/76), or Taste of the Wild (B/76) costs more per bag but delivers named meats first, no BHA, no artificial dyes, and a genuine quality jump your cat will benefit from.
+If you’re currently feeding Friskies, switching to Cat Chow is a small step up.
+The more impactful change is upgrading past both — a B-tier cat food like Wellness (B/78), Blue Buffalo (B/76), or Taste of the Wild (A/90) costs more per bag but delivers named meats first per AAFCO 2024 obligate-carnivore guidance.

 Read our full reviews of Purina Cat Chow and Friskies for the complete ingredient breakdowns.